 - What operations you need to have in place

 - The minimum number of employees you need to maintain those operations

-“This assessment forms the scope of what you need to carry on an acceptable level of business, in terms of people, premises, technology, and your core suppliers—as well as identifying how long you could operate without any one of those components in place,” Corrigan said.
+“This assessment forms the scope of what you need to carry on at an acceptable level of business, in terms of people, premises, technology, and your core suppliers—as well as identifying how long you could operate without any one of those components in place,” Corrigan said.
 “That's important because if you don’t need to have 20,000 people up and running day one, but do need 10,000, the support requirements to deliver that plan reduce down, which speeds your recovery time.”

-Test your recovery capabilities
+Test your recovery solution

-“If you can’t recover within the predetermined SLAs, then your organization has to take remedial action to address the issues and re-test,” Corrigan said.
+“If you can’t recover within the predetermined SLAs, then your organisation has to take remedial action to address the issues and re-test,” Corrigan said.
 “Once that effort is successful, IT will continue to perform the test annually.
 At the same time, the business should revisit the impact assessment every year as well, to ensure those requirements are still valid.”